How Does SoundCloud Work: An Inspiring Success Story

 1. Advertising

 SoundCloud generates revenue by advertising with both artists and brands on the platform.
-For brands who want to advertise on SoundCloud, it offers many types of advertisement options – for example, audio advertising, display advertising, and sponsorship advertising placements.
+For brands that want to advertise on SoundCloud, it offers many types of advertisement options – for example, audio advertising, display advertising, and sponsorship advertising placements.

 Some of the brands that market their offerings on SoundCloud are Amazon, Sony Pictures, Netflix, and Red Bull, among others.
 For artists, the platform offers a “Promote On SoundCloud” tool where they can promote their tracks for more exposure.

-2. SoundCloud Go and Go+
+2. SoundCloud Go & Go+ Subscriptions

 3. SoundCloud Pro and Pro Unlimited